cakephp/docs/en/views.rst

 return, rather than a fully-rendered interface).
 The flash layout is used for messages shown by :php:meth:`Controller::flash()` method.

-Three other layouts xml, js, and rss exist in the core for a quick and easy way to serve up content that isn’t text/html.
+Three other layouts, xml, js, and rss, exist in the core for a quick and easy way to serve up content that isn’t text/html.

 .. _view-elements: